 Frequently Asked Questions

-Where is EKU?
-How do I get directions to campus?
+How do I get directions to EKU's campus?

 Eastern Kentucky University is located in Richmond, Kentucky, about 30 miles south of Lexington.
 View driving directions to campus

 Prospective students can choose from two types of visits: Spotlight Days or Weekday Campus Tours.
 You can register and learn more about the different types of visits on the EKU Campus Visit Page.

 Our students represent all 120 Kentucky counties, every one of the 50 states and about 60 nations.

 Are you a 2 year or 4 year school?
 Public or private?

 Eastern is a public university offering two-year and four-year degree programs.

 EKU’s intercollegiate sports teams compete in the NCAA division 1 level (1-AA in football) in the Ohio Valley Conference.
 As a student, you’ll enjoy free admission to all athletic events.

 Men’s Sports: baseball, basketball, cross country, football, golf, tennis and track

 Women’s Sports: basketball, cross country, golf, softball, soccer, tennis, track and volleyball